-Kathy has won several awards including first prize in the 2018 Birmingham International Piano Competition (formerly Brant International Piano Competition), and the Phillip Crawshaw Memorial Prize for an Oustanding Musician from Overseas at the 2019 Royal Overseas League Annual Music Competition.
-She is the recipient of the Melbourne Conservatorium of Music’s Elizabeth McComas Piano Scholarship 2017, and the University of Melbourne’s Sir Arthur Sims Travelling Scholarship 2016.
-She has also won prizes and been a finalist in the Glass Sellers Beethoven Prize, Melbourne Recital Centre Great Romantics Competition, Australian Youth Classical Competition, 3MBS Young Performer of the Year Award, Australian National Piano Award, and the John Allison Henderson Piano Scholarship.
+Kathy is the first prize winner of the 2018 Birmingham International Piano Competition and the Phillip Crawshaw Memorial Prize for an Outstanding Musician from Overseas at the 2019 Royal Overseas League Annual Music Competition.
+She was a semi-finalist of the 2019 Jaques Samuel Intercollegiate Piano Competition, and is a recipient of the Melbourne Conservatorium of Music’s Elizabeth McComas Piano Scholarship and the University of Melbourne’s Sir Arthur Sims Travelling Scholarship.
+Kathy has also won prizes and been a finalist in the Glass Sellers Beethoven Prize, Melbourne Recital Centre Great Romantics Competition, Australian Youth Classical Competition, 3MBS Young Performer of the Year Award, Australian National Piano Award, ABC Young Performers Awards, and the John Allison Henderson Piano Scholarship.

 As an active and passionate chamber and collaborative pianist, Kathy enjoys performing with the Armorel Piano Trio at many concert venues including St Johns Waterloo, Milton Court Concert Hall, St Mary’s Perivale, & St Barnabas Church.
-Future engagements include a performance of Dvorak’s Piano Quintet in A major at St Mary’s Perivale, and a Solo Recital in the Birmingham Town Hall as a featured artist of their 2019/2020 season.
+Kathy is also part of the team at Music Traveler, a European start-up aiming to make practice spaces accessible for all musicians wherever they travel.